raspberrypilearning/rpi-ssh-access/en/step_1.md

 You can access a remote terminal on your Raspberry Pi using the Secure Shell tool (SSH).

-SSH is disabled by default on the Raspberry Pi, so you will first need to enable it.
+SSH is disabled by default on the Raspberry Pi, so you first need to enable it.

-- Click on `Menu` > `Preferences` > `Raspberry Pi Configuration`
+- Click on **Menu** > **Preferences** > **Raspberry Pi Configuration**.

 	![configuration](images/config.png)

-- Click on the `Interfaces` tab.
-Then check the radio button next to `SSH` to enable it.
+- Click on the **Interfaces** tab.
+Then check the radio button next to **SSH** to enable it.

 	![enable](images/ssh-enable.png)

-- Click `OK` to finish.
+- Click **OK** to finish.

-- To find the IP address of your Raspberry Pi, you can open a terminal and type:
+- To find the IP address of your Raspberry Pi, open a terminal and type:

 	```bash
 	hostname -I
 	```
-- As you have now enabled SSH, it might be a good idea to change your password.
+- As you have now enabled SSH, it is a good idea to change your password.
 Open up a terminal and type:

 	```bash
 	passwd
 	```

-Now you can access your Raspberry Pi via SSH from another networked computer, using the instructions below.
+Now you can access your Raspberry Pi via SSH from another networked computer using the instructions below.

 ### Nix-based operating systems